EmotionCognitionLab/pacedb-csf/scripts/reporting/README.md

 ```
 Start date for report [20180215]:
 ```
-The date in [] is a suggestion.
-If you want to use that date, just hit enter.
-If not, then enter another date in YYYYMMDD format.
+As with the training minutes, the date in [] is a suggestion that you can accept by hitting enter.
+Otherwise enter another date in YYYYMMDD format.

 And finally you'll be asked for an end date: